bowenhu2000/TinyDLP/README_API_Hooking.md

 ## Overview

-TinyDLP is a Data Loss Prevention (DLP) application that monitors and blocks attempts to save PDF files to USB drives.
-This implementation uses **DLL Injection with API Hooking** to intercept file operations at the system level, providing real-time blocking of PDF save operations.
+TinyDLP is a Data Loss Prevention (DLP) application that monitors and blocks attempts to save sensitive files to USB drives.
+This implementation uses **DLL Injection with API Hooking** to intercept file operations at the system level, providing real-time blocking of file save operations.

 ## Architecture